 Maintenance: Maintenance is the upkeep of property, machinery, and facilities, including buildings, building and utility systems, roads, and grounds.
 Maintenance usually is characterized by its routine or recurring nature, the purpose of which is to keep facilities and systems in good working order.
 It consists of the preservation of buildings and grounds, other real property improvements and their components such as elevators, boilers, refrigerators, air conditioners, and other equipment which is a fixed part of a structure or a grounds installation (including coverings of floors, walls, and windows).
-It may include replacement of components and equipment if replacement is required on a routine or recurring basis, and if the work is not an upgrade or does not constitute replacement of greater than 50% of the replacement value of that system.
-Maintenance does not include the erection, construction, alteration, repair, or improvement of any University structure, building, road, or other improvement.
+It may include replacement of components and equipment if replacement is improvement of any University structure, building, road, or other improvement.
 Refer to Volume 6 of the UC Facilities Manual for applicable policies and definitions.